 As you consider increasing your presence on social media and online marketing, ensure your content management system (CMS) is in a position to welcome new clients.
 This may be the time to consider creating a new landing page and streamlining your process.

 It’s pointless to increase your marketing efforts once you are unprepared for an influx of new leads.

 Businesses are seeking new methods to stay competitive.

 This is an ideal time for you to revisit your unique value proposition.
 What do you offer that no other business can?
-This is what made your business successful before the advent of the pandemic.
-How can you bring this original value to your customers while even in self-isolation?
+This is what made your company successful before the advent of the pandemic.
+How can you bring this original value to your customers even in self-isolation?
 What creative approaches can you offer to your customers?